eva-bexk/clap-lab.github.io/workshop.markdown

 Date: March 26th to March 27th, 2025 <br>
 Location: Göttingen, Germany

-Participation in the workshop is free of charge but the number of participants is limited.
+Participation in the workshop is free of charge but the number of participants is limited. <br>
-Registration is open.
+Registration is open (see below).

 ## Program Highlights